-ASSESSMENTS, SCREENINGS AND COUNSELING RECOMMENDATION Height, weight and body mass percentile Height and weight at each visit up to age 2.
+ASSESSMENTS, SCREENINGS AND COUNSELING RECOMMENDATION Hearing loss screening All newborns and at ages 3, 4, 5, 6, 8, 10, 12, 15 and 18 years Height, weight and body mass percentile Height and weight at each visit up to age 2.
 After age 2, body mass percentile.
-Hematocrit or hemoglobin screening Once at 12 months, once between ages 11 - 18 and once every year for menstruating adolescents.
-Hepatitis B screening Adolescents at high risk.
-HIV screening Start at age 15.
+Hematocrit or hemoglobin screening Once at 12 months, once between ages 11-18 and once every year for menstruating adolescents Hepatitis B screening Adolescents at high risk HIV screening Start at age 15.
 Screening for children under 15, if they're at high risk.
+Risk assessment and prevention education beginning at age 13 and continuing as determined by risk.
 Lead screening At 12 and 24 months for children at high risk.
-Risk assessment for lead exposure between 6 - 12 months old, 24 months and between 2 - 6 years.
-Medical history At each well-child visit.
-Newborn screenings as identified by the U.S. Health Resources and Services Administration Once at birth.
-Obesity screening, and physical activity and nutrition counseling At your doctor's discretion starting at age 6.
-Oral health risk assessment At 12, 18, 24 and 30 months old, and 3 and 6 years old.
-Sexually transmitted infection (STI) prevention, screening and counseling At your doctor's discretion for all sexually active adolescents.
-Skin cancer prevention counseling Fair-skinned children and adolescents ages 6 months to 24 years old should receive counseling to minimize exposure to UV radiation.
-Tobacco-use screening and counseling During each visit.
+Risk assessment for lead exposure between 6-12 months old, 24 months and between 2-6 years.
+Medical history At each well-child visit Newborn screenings as identified by the U.S. Health Resources and Services Administration Once at birth Obesity screening, and physical activity and nutrition counseling At your doctor's discretion starting at age 6 Oral health risk assessment At 12, 18, 24 and 30 months old, and 3 and 6 years old Sexually transmitted infection (STI) prevention, screening and counseling At your doctor's discretion for all sexually active adolescents.
+Screening for syphilis infection in non-pregnant adolescents who are at increased risk for infection.
+Skin cancer prevention counseling Fair-skinned children and adolescents ages 6 months to 24 years old should receive counseling to minimize exposure to UV radiation Tobacco-use screening and counseling During each visit.
 Includes cessation interventions for tobacco users and expanded counseling for pregnant tobacco users.
-Tuberculosis (TB) testing At your doctor's discretion for children at high risk.
-Vision screening At ages 3, 4, 5, 6, 8, 10, 12, 15 and 18 years.
+Tuberculosis (TB) testing At your doctor's discretion for children at high risk Vision screening At ages 3, 4, 5, 6, 8, 10, 12, 15 and 18 years

-PRESCRIPTION RECOMMENDATION Iron supplements Children ages 6 - 12 months at risk for iron deficiency.
-Oral fluoride supplements Children 6 months through age 5 without fluoride in their water source.
+PRESCRIPTION RECOMMENDATION Iron supplements Children ages 6-12 months at risk for iron deficiency Oral fluoride supplements Children 6 months through age 5 without fluoride in their water source